UAB-IT/linear/README.md

 You can now make edits to the project's work files

 ### Building
 When you are ready to build the project, run `npm run build`.
 This will create files in the build/ and dist/ folders you can upload to Joomla to test.
+To publish the CSS to a live site, see [Releasing a new build](https://github.com/UAB-IT/website-design/blob/master/.github/CONTRIBUTING.md#releasing-a-new-build) in the contributor guide.

 ## Support
 If anyone ever has any trouble with the build / development process for this project, please feel free to contact [Matt McAdams](https://github.com/MattMcAdams), the lead developer on the project at the time of its conception.